wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 To compare network speeds:

+* Amazon's own <a target="_blank" href="http://ec2-reachability.amazonaws.com/">EC2 Reachability Test</a> does not provide ping speeds to <strong>specific IP addresses</strong> within each availability zone within each region, but a green icon when it can be currently reached at any speed.

 * <a target="_blank" href="http://www.cloudping.info/">http://cloudping.info</a> measures current ping speed to various regions on Amazon's EC2 cloud.
 Scroll down to click "HTTP Ping" to begin collection to a running line graph:

    ![cloud-services-amazon-392x647-65305](https://user-images.githubusercontent.com/300046/40890545-21c4a818-6735-11e8-92b3-9329d0465914.jpg)

-   <a target="_blank" href="https://ping.varunagw.com/aws.htm">https://ping.varunagw.com/aws.htm</a> provides green, yellow, red colors with Mean, Median, Min, and Max statistics based several measures of the speed to each EC2 region.
+* <a target="_blank" href="https://ping.varunagw.com/aws.htm">https://ping.varunagw.com/aws.htm</a> provides green, yellow, red colors with Mean, Median, Min, and Max statistics based several measures of the speed to each EC2 region.

-   Amazon's own <a target="_blank" href="http://ec2-reachability.amazonaws.com/">EC2 Reachability Test</a> does not provide ping speeds, only a green icon when it can be reached at any speed.

 * <a target="_blank" href="http://www.azurespeed.com/">http://http://www.azurespeed.com</a> measures current ping speed to various regions on Microsoft's Azure cloud.
 To stop collection, click "uncheck all" or individual regions of interest: